 I started at APC with an internship during my summer break in 2018.
-During my short stint at last year, I was fortunate enough to be involved in a number of projects that allowed me to understand the philanthropy landscape within Singapore and Asia better.
-My time at APC allowed me to participate in developing different education programs, researching a philanthropy framework as well as helping out with social entrepreneurship member interest group.
+During my short stint last year, I was fortunate enough to be involved in a number of projects that allowed me to understand the philanthropy landscape in Singapore and Asia better.
+My time at APC allowed me to participate in developing different education programmes, researching a philanthropy framework as well as helping out with the social entrepreneurship member interest group.

 What do you hope to achieve with APC?

 All of my past projects with APC as well as my personal experiences have shown me that when a group of people gets together to work towards a common goal, it can create a movement.
-As I re-join APC as a full-time staff, I look forward to working with our members and finding ways to further develop the notion of philanthropy within our region in order to inspire positive changes within our society.
+As I re-join APC as a full-time staff, I look forward to working with our members and to further develop philanthropy within our region to inspire positive changes within our society.